Bad Pool Header is a common blue screen of death error that can occur in all versions of Windows, including Windows 7, Windows 8, 8.1, and Windows 10.

 6. Update Or Reinstall Windows Drivers

-As I recommended above, you can use BlueScreenView or WhoCrashed tool to figure out the cause of a Bad Pool Header error.
-That said, if one of Windows drivers caused it, the tool would show you the name of the driver with the xxx.sys form.
+As recommended above, you can use BlueScreenView or WhoCrashed tool to figure out the cause of a Bad Pool Header error.
+If one of Windows drivers caused it, the tool would show you the name of the driver with the xxx.sys form.

-After knowing the driver that caused the Bad Pool Header BSOD error, you can uninstall it and then download the latest version of it from the manufacturer’s website and install it on your Windows PC.
+After knowing the driver that caused the Bad Pool Header BSOD error, uninstall it and then download the latest version from the manufacturer’s website and install it on your Windows PC.

-If you are using Windows 10, you only need to uninstall the driver, reboot the computer and then connect to the Internet.
-Your Windows OS will automatically scan for missing drivers, download & install them automatically to help you.
+If you’re using Windows 10, you only need to uninstall the driver, reboot the computer and then connect to the Internet.
+Your Windows OS will automatically scan for missing drivers, download the updated drivers and install them.

 7. Restore Your Windows PC Back To Previous Working Point

-If you have tried all the methods mentioned above but the Bad Pool Header BSOD error persists, I would recommend using the Windows System Restore feature to roll back your computer to a selected previous working point.
+If you tried all the methods above but the Bad Pool Header BSOD error persists, use the Windows System Restore feature to roll back your computer to a selected previous working point.

-Technically, it’s a lightweight backup system, which helps to backup system files and creates points that allows users to roll back the computer to a specific point, in case something goes wrong, like this situation.
+Technically, it’s a lightweight backup system, which helps to backup system files and creates points that allows users to roll back the computer to a specific point, in case something goes wrong.